WarStalkeR/OpenXcomExMore/README.md

 is enabled.
 `  pediaFacilityColOffset: 10` adjusts column in Facility's Ufopaedia entries.
 Useful, if you have hangars with many types of slots.
 Number indicates by how much column will be moved to the left.

+**Strings Localization Guide (with references below):**
+For each string, in localization files you need to define two entries: standard and short.
+`en-US:`
+`  STR_SMALL_VEHICLE: "Small Vehicle"`
+`  STR_SMALL_VEHICLE_UC: "SV"`

+Standard version will be seen in craft's Ufopaedia entry.
+Short will be seen in facility's Ufopaedia entry (hangars only).
+In addition, short version also will be shown if `craftListShowClass` and `craftListClassShort` are enabled.

 ## Modifiable Craft Size Stat and Size Classifications
 To simulate virtual craft inventory and give modders option to add variants of